Editorial novelty

 No hay anuncios

-"We are late to love who we are, where we come from," you write.
-Does the novel function as a recognition of your origins?
+"We are late to love what we are, where we come from," you write.
+Does the novel function as a recognition of your origins?"

-You also defend the right of the protagonist women to be presumed "as an act of resistance".
+You also defend the right of female protagonists to be presumed "as an act of resistance".
 Why?

-— It may seem like a triviality, but those women spent the whole week working in their dressing gowns and worn-out slippers.
+— It may seem like a trifle, but those women spent the whole week working in their robes and patchwork slippers.
 They had very little, but on Sundays they wanted to dress up to love themselves a little, to give themselves a gift.
 It's a way of saying: "You haven't said anything to me all week, but I'm here, I'm going out into the public space."
-Many times, women, in order to exist, have had to go out into the street with a mask, makeup.
+Many times women, in order to exist, have had to go out on the street with a mask, with makeup.
 There is this demand, but at the same time I wonder if we are not dogs who have fallen in love with the leash.
 Does this create slavery for us?

 Cargando